Splatink/b460f-hackintosh-efi/README.md

 Working:
 Wifi for Intel Cards (Intel AX200)
-Ethernet for Intel NIC (the one that is in the B460-F) Some USB ports
+,Ethernet for Intel NIC (the one that is in the B460-F) ,Some USB ports

 Broken: Intel Bluetooth (Intel AX200)